Diminishing Returns – The British Army and its Vehicles – The Fifties

 These principles were not abstract, they were the product of the hard yards of 6 years of war.

-Much more successful were the AEC Militant, Land Rover and Bedford RL, all three being manufactured in large quantities, seeing many years of service, and huge exports.
+Much more successful were the AEC Militant, Land Rover and Bedford RL, all three being manufactured in large quantities, seeing many years of service, and massive exports.

 Although ideal, and based on actual combat experience, creating military-specific vehicles (CT) for transportation was simply too expensive and ultimately, the idea was abandoned.

-The standardisation approaches with more combat-oriented vehicles such as Saladin, Saracen and Ferret, were a huge success, vindicating the desire to learn from WWII.
+The standardisation approaches with more combat-oriented vehicles, such as Saladin, Saracen and Ferret, were a considerable success, vindicating the desire to learn from WWII.

 For tracked vehicles, the Centurion was an undoubted success, and we must not forget the FV421 either!